Veterans Administration Educational Benefit

 Recruitment Incentive & Retention Program (RIRP)

-The RIRP is a New York State program designed to recruit and retain members for the State Military Forces (Army and Air National Guard, and Naval Militia).
-This competitive program will pay cost of tuition up to SUNY tuition rates per semester.
+The RIRP is a New York State program designed to recruit and retain members for the State Military Forces (Army and Air National Guard and Naval Militia).
+This competitive program will pay the cost of tuition up to SUNY tuition rates per semester.

 The MGIB-SR program may be available to veterans who are members of the Selected Reserve.
 The Selected Reserve includes the Army Reserve, Navy Reserve, Air Force Reserve, Marine Corps Reserve, Coast Guard Reserve, Army National Guard, and Air National Guard.
 This benefit may be used for degree and certificate programs.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.

-In July of 2008, the Post-9/11 GI Bill was signed into law, creating a new robust education benefits program rivaling the WWII Era GI Bill of Rights.
-The new Post 9/11 GI Bill, which goes into effect on August 1, 2009, will provide education benefits for service members who have served on active duty for 90 or more days since Sept.
+In July of 2008, the Post-9/11 GI Bill® was signed into law, creating a new robust education benefits program rivaling the WWII Era GI Bill of Rights.
+The new Post 9/11 GI Bill®, which goes into effect on August 1, 2009, will provide education benefits for service members who have served on active duty for 90 or more days since Sept.
 10, 2001.
-These benefits are tiered based on the number of days served on active duty, creating a benefit package that gives current and previously activated National Guard and Reserve members the same benefits as active duty service members.
+These benefits are tiered based on the number of days served on active duty, creating a benefits package that gives current and previously activated National Guard and Reserve members the same benefits as active duty service members.

 Reserve Educational Assistance (REAP)